GuiSales404/GuiSales404/README.md

 ### Hello World!
 I'm Guilherme Sales.  👋

-- 🔭 Researcher at Insight Data Science Lab.
+- 🔭 Data Scientist at the Department of Finance of the State of Ceará, Brazil; Master Researcher at Insight Data Science Lab.
-- ❤  In love with NLP, Linguistics, Cognitive Science/Computing, Machine Learning and Psychology
+- ❤  In love with Logic, Explainability, Linguistics, Cognitive Science/Computing, Machine Learning and Psychology
 - 💬 Languages: Portuguese| English | French | Spanish.
-- 📫 You can contact me at: guisalesfer@gmail.com | guilherme.sales@insightlab.ufc.br
+- 📫 You can contact me at: guilherme.salesfer@gmail.com | guilherme.sales@insightlab.ufc.br
 - 😄 Pronouns: he/him | ele/dele

 <div>